tbook-dev/incentive-layer-docs/dev-roadmap.md

 ## 4 Milestones

-### Phase 1: **Incentive Passport(1 week development)**&#x20;
+### Phase 1: **Incentive Passport TMA**&#x20;

-1. Integrate TONConnect wallet on Incentive Passport, enable users to create and use Incentive Passport with one click through TONConnect wallet.&#x20;
-2. Build TBook Incentive Passport TMA, allowing users to use Incentive Passport on telegram and WISE Scores through TMA.
+Integrate TONConnect wallet on Incentive Passport, enable users to create and use Incentive Passport with one click through TONConnect wallet.
+Build TBook Incentive Passport TMA, allowing users to use Incentive Passport on telegram to participate and claim rewards.

-### Phase 2: **TBook WISE Score Engine(2 weeks development)**&#x20;
+### Phase 2: **TBook TON WISE Score Engine**&#x20;

-1. Build TBook attestation scheme, allow users to attest their social and multi-chain activities on Incentive Passport.
-2. Build TON WISE Score engine.
-The engine handles the fundamental logic of users' Builder Score index data aggregation, as well as the ranking of users.
+Build TBook attestation scheme, allow users to attest their social and multi-chain activities on Incentive Passport.
+Build TON WISE Score engine.
+The engine handles the fundamental logic of users' WISE Score index data aggregation, as well as the ranking of users.
+A catalog of incentive activities released by different projects.
+The catalog can be displayed based on different industries and categories and trends.
+The admin panel for projects to set up their incentive campaigns.

-### Phase 3: **TON WISE Score Leaderboard(1 week development)**&#x20;

-1. Build TBook Incentive Passport Telegram Mini App as the user interface for the telegram community.
-2. Build TON WISE Score Leaderboard, where all parties are able to view the top community builders.
-Web3 projects can find their best choice of community builders profiles.

 ## 5 Conclusion